Coming Soon:

 your own

-sheets/bedding/blankets boy/girl scout style) for $150 per person; six
+sheets/ bedding/ blankets boy/ girl scout style) for $150 per person; six

 catered meals, with no additional fee for attending

-meetings/talks, since meeting room(s) are free relative to booking of accomodations, and also a camp liability coverage (form required to be filled
+meetings/ talks, since meeting room(s) are free relative to booking of accomodations, and also a camp liability coverage (form required to be filled

 out).
 Also no

-fee for vendors other then normal lodging costs for meeting/catered meals.
+fee for vendors other then normal lodging costs for meeting/ catered meals.

 For more information see:

-http://www.tucsonymca.org/site/c.grLOK1PJLqF/b.691235/k.D62C/Retreat.htm or
+tusonymca.org or

-http://www.tucsonymca.org or visit OrganicBeekeepers
+or visit OrganicBeekeepers

-at http://groups.yahoo.com/group/organicbeekeepers/ or contact Dee Lusby
+at Organic Beekeepers or contact Dee Lusby

 for

-information/registration at: 520-398-2474 eve.
+information/ registration at: 520-398-2474 eve.
 For payment of registration

 per